parag1604/Image-Captioning/README.md

 ```
 $ python 02_caption_attention.py
 ```
-This will create image.png in the `images` folder and display the predicted captions along with the ground truth captions along with `image_exp.png` in the `images` folder that shows the attentions map for each word.
+This will create image.png in the `images` folder and display the predicted captions along with the ground truth captions and `image_exp.png` in the `images` folder that shows the attentions map for each word.

 ## Bahdanau Attention LSTM Captioning

 Execute the following to run the Bahdanau Attention ViT LSTM model:
 ```
-$ python 03_caption_attnetion_bahdanau.py train
+$ python 03_caption_attention_bahdanau.py train
 ```
 This will train the model on the training set and save the trained model in `models/vit_lstm_attnb_encoder.pth`, `models/vit_lstm_attnb_decoder.pth` and the validation scores in `temp/vit_lstm_attnb_val_scores.npy`.

 Execute the following to test the model on the validation set:
 ```
-$ python 03_caption_attnetion_bahdanau.py
+$ python 03_caption_attention_bahdanau.py
 ```
-This will create image.png in the `images` folder and display the predicted captions along with the ground truth captions along with `image_exp.png` in the `images` folder that shows the attentions map for each word.
+This will create image.png in the `images` folder and display the predicted captions along with the ground truth captions and `image_exp.png` in the `images` folder that shows the attentions map for each word.

 ## Transformers Captioning